UK Upgrades Risk Gambling Data Collection. Where is India?

 The UK Gambling Commission Boasts New Survey Methodology

-The British Gambling Commission (UKGC), one of the world’s frontrunners in the science of responsible gambling, recently published its first annual report based on the new Gambling Survey for Great Britain, “which is set to become one of the largest in the world and establish a new baseline for understanding gambling behaviour in Britain.”
+The British Gambling Commission (UKGC) is one of the world’s frontrunners in the science of responsible gambling.
+Recently, it published its first annual report based on the new Gambling Survey for Great Britain.
+This survey is set to become one of the largest in the world.
+It aims to establish a new baseline for understanding gambling behavior in Britain.

-The survey, commissioned by the UKGC and produced by the National Centre for Social Research and the University of Glasgow, uses a brand-new methodology designed to ensure “greater insight into attitudes and gambling behaviours – presenting a fuller picture, illuminating participation rates, the type of gambling activities participated in, experiences and reasons for gambling, and the consequences that gambling can have on individuals and others close to them.”
+The UKGC commissioned the survey, which was produced by the National Centre for Social Research and the University of Glasgow.
+It uses a brand-new methodology designed to ensure greater insight into attitudes and gambling behaviors.

 “The new design of the Gambling Survey for Great Britain will significantly enhance the evidence base on patterns and trends in gambling behaviour.
 With an annual sample size of 20,000 individual interviews across the nations and regions of Great Britain, the survey will provide researchers and policy makers with fine-grained and timely data across a broad range of key indicators.”
 Professor Patrick Sturgis from the London School of Economics said.